SashaJson/end-to-end-tests-for-namecheap/README.md

 Testing framework i choose Jest because it maintained by Facebook and works with projects using Babel, TypeScript, Node.js, React, Angular, Vue.js, and Svelte.

+Also in E2E framework can add: build for any device (model: iphone X or laptop with defined by parameters) or build framework with defined for example build on JS es2015 and etc...)

 # Initial dependency

 # Perform tests